Dream Dolphin

 Dream Dolphin (stylized in all caps) is a solo music project of Japanese model and ambient music and acid trance musician Noriko Kodera (小寺法子), who is also known as Noriko Okamoto (岡本法子).
 She was born on June 27, 1979 in Tokyo, Japan.

 Dream Dolphin's career began in 1995, before going on hiatus in 2003.
-She was a prolific artist during her career, releasing over 20 albums during that time, beginning with the album Love Eating Alien.
+She was a prolific artist during her career, releasing over 20 albums during that time, beginning with her debut album Love Eating Alien in 1996.
 She released her latest album Modern Blue Ambient in 2003.
-She worked with the artist Yoshiaki Ochi during his live performances.
+She worked with Japanese ambient musician Yoshiaki Ochi during his live performances.

-She came to renewed attention in the 2020s, following the release of the 2021 Heisei no Oto compilation on Music from Memory.
-Music from Memory later released a compilation of Dream Dolphin's music on Gaia: Selected Ambient & Downtempo Works.
-In August 2024, she announced a live performance in Tokyo, Japan, where her latest single "The Roads" (2024) was performed for the first time.
+She came to renewed attention in the 2020s, with the release of the 2021 compilation Heisei no Oto on Dutch label Music from Memory.
+Music from Memory later released a compilation of Dream Dolphin's music on Gaia: Selected Ambient & Downtempo Works in 2023.
+She currently lives in New Zealand.

+In August 2024, she performed live in Tokyo, Japan, where her latest single "The Roads" was performed for the first time.
+She then released the official single CD of "The Roads" during her Shanghai tour on October 31, 2024, and her Tokyo tour on March 1, 2025.